 2. Learn Search Engine Optimization (SEO)

-The more you know about SEO, the easier it will be for you to attract organic traffic from the search engines.
+know about SEO, the easier it will be for you to attract organic traffic from the search engines.

 Make your content as relevant as possible to people who might search for the topic on which you write.
 Don’t dart off on tangents or make your content too complicated.
 Choose a topic, then cover it as thoroughly and accurately as possible.